Xhadou/Pratyushh-1/README.md

 - 👋 Hi, I’m @Pratyushh-1
 - 👀 I’m interested in Programming.
 Just started college (fall '22) so I have begun to pursue my hobby and goal
 - 🌱 I’m currently learning Java, Data Structures nd Algorithm
-- 💞️ I’m giving my all to intern in companies like Google and Microsoft in 2 years
+- 💞️ I like to play basketball and badminton
 - 📫 How to reach me - INSTAGRAM @pratyushh1